Image of model’s portrayal of patient

 The most common side effects for patients receiving HERZUMA for breast cancer include: headache, diarrhea, feeling sick to your stomach (nausea), chills, fever, infection, weakened heart muscle, unable to sleep, cough, and rash.

-Please see full Prescribing Information, including BOXED WARNINGS.
+Please click here for full Prescribing Information for HERZUMA, including BOXED WARNINGS.

 You are about to leave HERZUMA and enter a website operated by a third party.